FRANK-FY-RI/Echo-Server/README.md

 ## Specifications
 - Uses Stream Socket and TCP
-- Uses a process-per-connection model (`fork()`) to handle multiple clients concurrently
+- Uses a fixed-size thread pool of 12 worker threads (configurable in the source) to serve multiple clients concurrently.
+- Listens on TCP port 7777 by default (modifiable in the source).
-- Connection can be terminated by sending "exit"
+- A client can terminate its session by sending "exit".

 ## How to use